-This factsheet sets out the tax implications of a Settlement Agreement payment and answers the question: “Are Settlement Agreements taxable?”
+This factsheet sets out the taxation implications of a Settlement Agreement payment for employers and answers the question: “Are Settlement Agreements taxable?”

 Settlement Agreements are legally binding agreements between an employer and an employee, formerly known as a Compromise Agreement.
 If you are an employer letting staff go, Employment Law advice from a solicitor is essential.